RoryAJames/Toronto-Housing-Absorptions/README.md

 ## The Inspiration and Business Case

-The idea for this project came to me when I was thinking about assessing the real estate market share in Toronto, and how a company can set absorption targets.
-If one could accurately forecast the number of absorptions over a certain time period, one can then figure out how many sales they need to make in that time period to achieve a desired market share.
+The idea for this project came to me when I was thinking about assessing the real estate market share in Toronto, and how a company can set absorption targets so that they achieve a desired market share.
+If one could accurately forecast the number of absorptions over a certain time period, one can then figure out how many sales they need to make in that time period to achieve that market share.

 ## The Approach